huelemeier/travel-distance/README.md

 # Distance perception in the presence of biological motion
+This repository contain scripts to run the experiment and to do the follow-up analyses.
 These scripts simulate an observer's forwarding self-motion through a crowd of point-light walkers.
 In each trial, self-motion simulation has a different velocity and traveled distance.
 Point-light walkers ressemble a crowd of humans that either approaches, leaves, or remains static.
 Participants' task is to carefully watch the simulation, and estimate the traveled distance after each trial by placing a walker on a line to the approached distance in the world.
 The following video shows one trial as example: